xinanrahman/count-cli/README.md

 # count-cli

-a simple, descriptive cli tool to count bytes, lines, words, and characters in plain text and source code files
+A readable CLI alternative to the Unix wc tool to count bytes, lines, words, and characters in plain text and source code files